HITECHCRIME/HC_OVERVIEW/README.md

 Microlabel's projects are set in the Hitech Crime universe and exists both in the fictional form as well as in reality, bringing its audience closer than ever before.

+Spotify Description:

+> Director Operative of Hitech Crime Cinematic Narrative Universe Microlabel developed as a part of dark moon metabrand experiments by Helve ΛVR rogue high technology creative agency.

+> Our microlabel merges near-future cyberpunk narrative storytelling via interactive IRL installations, gamified experiences, cinematic films and dark rap music.
+Its aim is to build a semi-ficticious universe, unique lore and narratives through experimenting with variety of transmedia content.

+> In its purest initial form it was intended as a creative prison and expressive tool for my negative emotions and thoughts.
+We want to present a path of progress and the growth of understanding throughout Hitech Crime's story arcs to draw in the audience and teach them important elements of life while simulatenously entertaining.

+> Join Live Creative Ops, become our Agent!

+> „The Cyberpunk 2077 of Darkwave Trap Music”

 <a name="creativeaim"></a>
 ## CREATIVE AIM_